A City Guide To Malaga, Spain

 El Cenachero Statue – located on Plaza De La Marina, is a lovely area with a beautiful fountain, several intriguing statues in a lovely well-kept park area.

 Marques Larios – Completed in 1899, this bronze statue on a marble plinth of 2nd Marques Larios is located at the bottom junction of Calle Marques de Larios and opposite Plaza de la Marina.
-Larios was a significant shareholder in the company created to build the main thoroughfare named after him.
+Larios was a significant shareholder in the company that was created to build the main thoroughfare named after him.
 Sculpted by Mariano Benlluire, the figures on two sides of the statue represent work (male) and charity (female).

-Torrijos Monument – Situated in the center of Plaza de la Merced, this is an unusual-looking monument.
+Torrijos Monument – Situated in the centre of Plaza de la Merced, this is an unusual-looking monument.
 Around the bottom are plaques containing the information above which the monument tapers like an obelisk decorated with double wreaths.

 Estatua de Pablo Ruiz Picasso – This is a bronze statue for the famous artist.
 This significant statue is in Plaza de la Merced, in front of the birthplace of Pablo Ruiz Picasso (1881-1973).
 The figure represents the artist sitting on a marble bench with a notebook and pencil in his hand.